-The rc\visard NG Web GUI provides an intuitive and interactive way of defining grasp points for object templates.
-In a first step, the object template has to be uploaded to the rc\visard NG.
-This can be done in the Web GUI in any pipeline under Modules $\rightarrow$ SilhouetteMatch by clicking on + Add a new Template in the Templates and Grasps section, or in Database $\rightarrow$ Templates in the SilhouetteMatch Templates and Grasps section.
-Once the template upload is complete, a dialog with a 3D visualization of the object template is shown for adding or editing grasp points.
-The same dialog appears when editing an existing template.
-If the template contains a collision model or a visualization model, this 3D model is visualized as well.
+The $rc\visard$ NG Web GUI provides an intuitive and interactive way of defining grasp points for object templates.
+In a first step, the object template has to be uploaded to the $rc\visard$ NG.
+This can be done in the Web GUI in any pipeline under $Modules \rightarrow SilhouetteMatch$ by clicking on + Add a new Template in the Templates and Templates and Templates in the Templates in th